codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 GIT triggers are the most basic types of trigger for performing [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) with Codefresh.

-At the trigger level you have the option of selecting
+At the trigger level you have the option of selecting:

- * which code repository will be used as a trigger,
+ * Which code repository will be used as a trigger
- * which branches will be affected by a pipeline, and
+ * Which branches will be affected by a pipeline
- * if a trigger will apply to a Pull Request or not.
+ * If a trigger will apply to a Pull Request or not

  Note that you can select another repository other than the one the project itself belongs to.
 It is possible to trigger a build on project A even though a commit happened on project B.